Master of Global Management

 5. Nonprofit and NGO Leaders: Leaders and aspiring leaders in the nonprofit sector who aim to enhance their ability to manage global projects, advocate for international causes, or engage in humanitarian efforts.
 The curriculum covers global strategy, leadership development, and the integration of sustainable practices.

-This diverse target audience benefits from the MGM’s focus on cross-disciplinary learning, real-world applications, and global perspectives, ensuring that students from various backgrounds can apply their unique experiences and aspirations to a comprehensive international management education.
+This diverse target audience benefits from the focus on cross-disciplinary learning, real-world applications, and global perspectives, ensuring that students from various backgrounds can apply their unique experiences and aspirations to a comprehensive international management education

 Master’s degrees available from ASU

-Master of Leadership Management (MLM) – online only
+Master of Global Management (MGM) – On Campus

 Both offered by Thunderbird School of Global Management at Arizona State University (ASU)